storyprotocol/documentation/docs/Introduction/ai-agents-on-story.md

 metadata:
   robots: index
 ---
-> 📘 Train on Our Documentation
->
-> Looking to feed our docs into your AI Agent so it can use it as training data?
-Check out <a href="https://github.com/storyprotocol/documentation/blob/v1.2/combined.md" target="_blank">this file</a>, which contains all of our docs in one combined `.md` file.

 <Cards columns={2}>
   <Card title="Train on Our Docs" href="https://github.com/storyprotocol/documentation/blob/v1.2/combined.md" icon="fa-robot" iconColor="white" target="_blank">
     Looking to feed our docs into your AI Agent so it can use it as training data?
 Check out this file, which contains all of our docs in one combined `.md` file.